mwien/CliquePicking/README.md

 # The Clique-Picking Algorithm
-This repository contains an implementation of the Clique-Picking algorithm that we have proposed at AAAI 2021 [1] for counting the number Markov Equivalent DAGs in polynomial time.
+This repository contains an implementation of the Clique-Picking algorithm that we have proposed at AAAI 2021 [1] for counting the number of Markov Equivalent DAGs in polynomial time.
 Moreover, we give an implementation of the polynomial-time algorithm for uniformly sampling a DAG from a Markov Equivalence Class.
 The paper and its appendix is available on arXiv [2].

 1. Marcel Wienöbst, Max Bannach, and Maciej Liśkiewicz: *Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs* (AAAI 2021)
 2. [arXiv version](https://arxiv.org/abs/2012.09679)

 ## Graph Usage

-These algorithms are implemented in Julia and use the LightGraphs package.
+The algorithms are implemented in Julia using the LightGraphs package.
 In particular, the graphs are represented as SimpleDiGraphs.
     A graph can be loaded from a file or from standard input using the readgraph function from utils.jl.
 The input has to have the following format: The first line contains the number of vertices n and edges m, this is followed by blank line.
 It ends with m lines containing the edges of the graph.

 If the graph is undirected as in the example, one may give every edge